 The Aube has had a tenuous connection with the rest of Champagne since the Middle Ages, and there have even been riots in the past (1911 in The Marne Valley) to try to prevent Aube's grapes from making it into Champagne.
 The Aube's limestone rich soils in many ways more resemble the terroir of nearby Chablis than the more traditionally chalky Champagne terroir.

 Although some major houses such as Veuve Cliquot and others source many of their grapes from the Aube, it has been considered a second run area.
-The only major house there is Drappier (and I do love their wines), and up and coming producers like Jacques Lassaigne, Cedric Bouchard, Jean-Pierre Fleury, Bertrand Gautherot, Serge Mathieu, and Dosnon & Lepage are putting the area squarely on the quality map.
+The only major house there is Drappier (and I do love their wines), and up and coming producers like Jacques Lassaigne, Cedric Bouchard, Jean-Pierre Fleury, Bertrand Gautherot, Serge Mathieu, Vouette and Sorbee, and Dosnon & Lepage are putting the area squarely on the quality map.

 I would describe Jacques Lassaigne's wines as fruit forward, ripe, very pure, very classy, and certainly serious wines.
 They are not well known enough to qualify as cult wines, but are worth searching out in my opinion for the Champagne lover although they can be appreciated by just about anyone unless their taste sucks!
 This shit rocks, and well known wine and food blogger Brooklyn Guy refers to them as "Hipster Wines" so grow a goatee and search them out.